Pleasant Holidays, LLC Terms & Conditions of Sale

-FORMS OF PAYMENT - Payment may be made by check, debit and credit cards from American Express, Visa, MasterCard, Diners Club, Discover Card or PayPal.
+FORMS OF PAYMENT - Payment may be made by check, debit and credit cards from American Express, Visa, MasterCard, Diners Club, Discover Card or PayPal, including the option to use multiple credit cards for the same booking.
 Pleasant Holidays only accepts checks made payable to "Pleasant Holidays."
 All returned checks are subject to a $35 service charge.

 ELIGIBILITY TO TRAVEL - Travelers should review government orders and mandates prior to trip departure to comply with U.S. and international travel restrictions, including COVID-19-related restrictions.

 VACCINE CERTIFICATES FOR DESTINATION ACTIVITIES, EVENTS & SIGHTSEEING TOURS